-Or if you just like reading twisty novels about obsession, with a dose of weirdness, then definitely try this.
+Or if you just like reading twisty novels about obsession with a dose of weirdness, then definitely try this.
 I will in no way assume it’s because you also eat your sister’s hair.

-This novel has a decidedly bleak and gloomy, unsettled atmosphere hanging over it, with a noir quality that is subtle, but evident.
-Combine that with twins and the “murder exchange” trope and you’ve got yourself something that can only fail in its cliches.
+This novel has a decidedly bleak, gloomy and unsettled atmosphere hanging over it, with a noir quality that is subtle, but evident.
+Combine that with twins and the “murder exchange” trope and you’ve got yourself something that can only fail in its clichés.

 Callie is the ugly twin.
 Tilda is the beautiful one.
-I’m going to be honest, they both have serious mental health issues even if Tilda wants to play like only Callie does.
+I’m going to be honest – they both have serious mental health issues even if Tilda wants to play like only Callie does.
 Callie is a quiet, meek follower.
 Tilda is a leader, controlling and determined.

-Tilda and Felix push Callie away, but Callie suspects it’s not because she’s a fucking weirdo, but because Tilda is being hurt and controlled by Felix.
+Tilda and Felix push Callie away, but Callie suspects it’s not because she’s acting like a fucking weirdo, but because Tilda is being hurt and controlled by Felix.
 The usually vibrant and pushy Tilda has become thin and agreeable, doing whatever Felix says.
 Callie doesn’t like it, so her obsession shifts – Callie becomes convinced Tilda’s life is in danger.
 She starts attending an online support group for abused women and finds like-minded individuals who just want to help.
 But just how far are they willing to go?

 This is Strangers on a Train meets Single White Female.
 And as long as you’re not involved personally, those are some pretty fun plots.

-Jane Robins has a shit tonne of promise as a writer.
-I get the feeling she’s a little weird herself, which is even better for those of us that want to pick up a book and go “wtf?” at something we have never gone “wtf?” at before.
+Jane Robins has a shit ton of promise as a writer.
+I get the feeling she’s a little weird herself, which is even better for those of us who want to pick up a book and go “wtf?” at something we have never gone “wtf?” at before.
 Eating teeth and hair definitely did that for me.

 That fucking ending.
 It threw off my whole experience.
 I don’t know if I hated it or if it was just so abstract that I haven’t fully come to terms with it yet.
 Maybe in a month I’ll really like it.
 But until then I’m taking away half a star as punishment.